Political fundraising emails

 Also if you're too lazy to read our full explainer below, check out the video which explains it all!

 Almost every political campaign uses email at some point or another to communicate with voters.
-Given how ubiquitous it is and its potential to affect an election outcome, it is always surprising at how badly political campaign email marketing is done.
+Given how ubiquitous it is and its potential to affect an election outcome, it is always surprising at how badly political campaign software and email marketing is done.
 In this piece, we will take a look at the topic and give you the tips you need to make your outbox your best weapon.

 As long as we’ve been sending emails, people have been saying that ‘email is dead’, people don’t open emails, it gives a negative impression, words are just so last century, etc etc. Well, the reality is that email isn’t going anywhere and works well in tandem with other digital strategies and strategies like relational organizing.
 It continues to be a mainstay of campaign communication for three reasons.

 Once you get set up it’s as easy to send 10,000 emails as it is to send 10.